flavaflo/storyboard.js/README.md

-# reveal.js
+# storboard.js (based on reveal.js)

-A CSS 3D slideshow tool for quickly creating good looking HTML presentations.
+A CSS 3D slideshow tool for quickly creating good looking design presentations.
 Doesn't _rely_ on any external libraries but [highlight.js](http://softwaremaniacs.org/soft/highlight/en/description/) is included by default for code highlighting.

 Note that this requires a browser with support for CSS 3D transforms and ``classList``.
 If CSS 3D support is not detected, the presentation will degrade to less exciting 2D transitions.
 A [classList polyfill](http://purl.eligrey.com/github/classList.js/blob/master/classList.js) is incuded to make this work in < iOS 5, < Safari 5.1 and IE.

 Curious about how it looks in action?
-[Check out the demo page](http://lab.hakim.se/reveal-js/).
+[Check out the demo page](http://lab.flosuesstrunk.com/storyboard-js/).

 ## Usage